Find a Qualified Attorney Near You

 Who Is Liable for Tour Bus Accidents?

+There are many different entities that could be found liable for a bus accident.
 Determining who is liable for a bus accident injury may seem simple at first, but it is not always so clear.
-There are a host of different entities that could be found liable for a bus accident.
 It could be the company contracted to provide bus service to a school, the individual driver, or even the school district.
 Multiple parties could be held liable for contributory negligence if they are at least partially to blame for the accident.

 The determination of liability gets even more complicated for injuries sustained on a chartered tour bus.
-The liable parties involved in a tour bus injury lawsuit potentially include:
+The liable parties involved in a tour bus injury lawsuit potentially include the following.

 Can Government Agencies Be Responsible?